Cargo Framebuilding Apprenticeship

 Our program will have two sessions per year that run for five months, from July 15th to December 15th and from Jan.
 15th to June 15th.

-A typical day runs from 9 to noon in the morning, and from 2 to 5 in the afternoon.
+Class days are Monday thru Friday.
+A typical day runs from 9 to noon in the morning, from 1 to 4, and from 4 to 6 ( own your own with approved project or practice).5 in the afternoon.
 There will be days that will go beyond 5:00 or instances where participants will want to complete projects.

 The diversity of CAT means that the variety of learning experiences might seem overwhelming at times.
 However, the synchronicity and the way things mesh will become apparent, quite like companion planting in a garden.